Book cover

 }

-In some cases, multiplicity is also shown at the opposite end of the arrow, as in the next example.
+In some cases, multiplicity is also shown at the opposite end of the arrow, as illustrated in the next example.

 class Person {